subnub/myDrive/readme.md

 ssh -L localhost:3000:localhost:3000 username@ip_address
 ```

-Note: You can also disable using the webUI for the encryption key by providing a key in the server enviroment variables (e.g. KEY=password), but this is not recommended because it greatly reduces security.
+Note: You can also disable using the webUI for the encryption key by providing a key in the server environment variables (e.g. KEY=password), but this is not recommended because it greatly reduces security.

 ## Docker

 MyDrive has built in Docker support, there are two options when using Docker, users can either use the Docker image that has MongoDB built in, or use the Docker image that just has the MyDrive image (If you're using a service like Atlas).

 Create the Docker environment variables by running the 'npm run setup' command as seen in the installation section.
-Or by manually creating the file (e.g. docker-variables.env on the root of the project, see the enviroment section for more infomation).
+Or by manually creating the file (e.g. docker-variables.env on the root of the project, see the environment section for more infomation).

 Docker with mongoDB image:
 ```bash